Everest Base Camp Trek for Beginner: 8 Tips to Follow

 You can have different guides and porters who have been trekking through the trails of the Everest Region for many years.
 They are well-known for the routes, terrain, and climate and are also valuable for communicating with the local people around.

-While trekking with the local guides and porters, you can get into insights of rich cultures and traditions of the Everest region.
+While trekking with the local guides and porters, you can get insights into the rich cultures and traditions of the Everest region.
 Because of their experiences in guiding the region, they are more familiar with the localities, cultures, and people.
 With this, you can even explore more of the Everest region by communicating with the locals with the help of guides.

 Medical care and Local Assistance